 Service = 1 Service = 2

-Candidates for promotion to Associate Professor must obtain three letters of recommendation.
-Two of these letters must be from peers at higher education or research institutions outside of Marshall University
+Candidates for promotion to Associate Professor must obtain three letters of recommendation in addition to the Chair’s letter.
+Two of these letters must be from peers at higher education or research institutions outside of Marshall University.

-Candidates for promotion to Full Professor must obtain three letters of recommendation from peers at higher education or research institutions outside of Marshall University
+Candidates for promotion to Full Professor must obtain three letters of recommendation from peers at higher education or research institutions outside of Marshall University in addition to the Chair’s letter.

 B. Procedure for Promotion

 Annually, the Dean or Dean’s Designee will request all faculty and each departmental chairperson to submit proposals for promotions.
 Each faculty member is responsible for initiating his or her application for promotion.
-However, a chairperson or a departmental personnel committee may initiate a proposal for the promotion of any member of the department.
-Proposals for the promotion of a chairperson may be initiated by himself or herself, by a departmental personnel committee or by the Dean or Dean’s Designee.
+However, a Chair or a departmental personnel committee may initiate a proposal for the promotion of any member of the department.
+Proposals for the promotion of a Chair may be initiated by himself or herself or by a departmental personnel committee.

-A candidate for promotion should submit an application for promotion by the established departmental deadline to the chairperson.
-In submitting an application for promotion, a faculty member should submit to their chairperson a thorough documentation of his or her teaching, research and other scholarly activities and service achievements.
-The application must include, but not be limited to: a current and complete Curriculum Vita (e.g. Appendix D) and all annual faculty evaluations.
-The same documentation regarding a candidate for promotion is required if a proposal for promotion is initiated by a chairperson, departmental personnel committee or the Dean or Dean’s Designee.
+A candidate for promotion should submit an application for promotion by the established departmental deadline to the Chair.
+In submitting an application for promotion, a faculty member should submit to their Chair a thorough documentation of his or her teaching, research and other scholarly activities and service achievements.
+The application must include, but not be limited to: a current and complete Curriculum Vitae (e.g. Appendix D) and all annual faculty evaluations completed since their last promotion.
+The same documentation regarding a candidate for promotion is required if a proposal for promotion is initiated by the faculty member, the Chair, or the departmental personnel committee.

 The Chair or their designee will check the applicant’s file for completeness and then submit the application to the departmental personnel advisory committee or its equivalent.
-If the candidate holds graduate or associate graduate faculty status, the chairperson will notify the Dean or Dean’s Designee of the Graduate School to provide him or her an opportunity to submit additional information about the candidate.
+If the candidate holds graduate or associate graduate faculty status, the Chair will notify the Dean or Dean’s Designee of the Graduate School to provide him or her an opportunity to submit additional information about the candidate.

-Where appropriate, the departmental personnel committee will prepare a written recommendation with respect to the qualifications of the candidate for promotion and submit the written report together with the candidate's application to the chairperson.
-No items may be added or deleted from the application after this point.
+The departmental personnel committee or the department’s Personnel Advisory Committee representative (or the Chair of the Personnel Advisory Committee if the department does not have a representative) will prepare a written recommendation with respect to the qualifications of the candidate for promotion and submit the written report together with the candidate's application to the Dean or Dean’s Designee.
 Beginning with departmental personnel committee, where appropriate, and continuing thereafter through each step of the decision-making process, the candidate shall be informed in writing of any recommendation to deny promotion.
 The candidate may withdraw his or her application for promotion at any time during the promotion process.

-The chairperson will prepare a written letter of recommendation regarding the candidate's qualifications for promotion and complete sections I - VI of the Recommendation for Promotion and/or Tenure form (Appendix C).
-The faculty member then completes section VII of the form (Page 4, Appendix C) and the chairperson submits the complete documentation to the Dean or Dean’s Designee.
+The department Chair will prepare a written letter of recommendation regarding the candidate's qualifications for promotion and complete sections I - VI of the Recommendation for Promotion and/or Tenure form (Appendix C).
+The faculty member signs the form and the Chair submits the completed documentation to the Dean or Dean’s designee.

-The final application submitted to the Dean or Dean’s Designee must include, but not be limited to: a completed Marshall University School of Medicine Recommendation for Promotion and/or Tenure form (Appendix C), the faculty member's current and complete Curriculum Vitae (e.g. Appendix D), all annual faculty evaluations and letters of recommendation from intramural and extramural peers and the written recommendation from the departmental personnel committee, or its equivalent.
+The final application submitted to the Dean or Dean’s designee must include, but not be limited to: a completed Marshall University School of Medicine Recommendation for Promotion and/or Tenure form (Appendix C), the Chair’s letter, the faculty member's current and complete Curriculum Vitae (e.g. Appendix D), all annual faculty evaluations since their last promotion, letters of recommendation from intramural and extramural peers, and the written recommendation from the departmental personnel committee, or its equivalent.